mobilizingcs-ops/ohmage-helpers/ohmage_rstudio_links/README.md

 #### Why??/How??
 These history databases can be used for analysis of student actions throughout the IDS curriculum, but knowing the class/teacher/student relationship is quite a bit more powerful than just having a single directory of all the files!

+## account_sync.rb
+Queries an ohmage database for distinct username/password hashes, checks for changes (new users, hashes that don't match the current hash) against a small [Daybreak](https://github.com/propublica/daybreak) database and push those changes to local linux accounts on a remote box.

+#### Arguments (edit script directly)
+  * `mysql_(host,user,password,db)` credentials for mysql server
+  * `mysql_user_query` returns a distinct list of username, password hash combos you need to sync.
+Note that you should avoid usernames that don't conform to linux local account standards (eg. no period(.) in username)
+  * `daybreak_db_file` location of the db file for persistence
+  * `ssh_(host,user,password,port)` ssh box to send user/pass updates to.

+#### Returns
+A log of how many new and changed users were operated on.
+Stick this in a crontab and go!

+#### Why??/How??
+As of this implementation, ohmage does not support external authentication and RStudio server pro version is required for nice external auth features.
+To reduce the friction of students logging in to RStudio, we've opted to periodically replicate the users found in ohmage to the linux local accounts on the rstudio vm.
+Please don't ever use this, it is a pretty awful stop-gap! :)

+#### Deps
+Just in case you do use this (above, I explicitly told you not to) you'll need to resolve some dependencies.
+Make sure the remote system has `newusers` and `chpasswd` utils installed.
+Additionally, the remote system needs to have `libpam-unix2` installed to support the use of the blowfish hashes used in ohmage.
+Furthermore, don't use libpam-unix2 2.6 as it's broken.
+The project is now dead but you can grab the .deb file from [here](https://packages.debian.org/wheezy/admin/libpam-unix2).